Deutscher Bauernverband: Right secession "Land schafft Verbindung"

 In 2020, politically right-wing farmers gathered in a Facebook group.
 This gave rise to the "Land Creates Connection" movement as a secession of the DBV.
 At the end of 2019, two associations were split and subsequently founded "Land Creates Connection – The Original", led by Maike Schulz-Broers and Klaus-Peter Weinand, and "Land Creates Connection – Germany", led by Dirk Andresen and Sebastian Dickow (until March 2020).
+From its founding until June 2024, the AfD-affiliated influencer Anthony R. Lee acted as the organization's spokesperson.

 Certain members of the group threatened politicians with violence, and on social media, they took part in inciting nation-wide farmers' protests in December 2023.
 In some cases, there were calls for the elected government to be removed by force.

 Financing

 The DBV is financed primarily through membership fees from the state farmers' associations.
 In addition, there are project-related grants and revenues, as well as rental and interest income.
 According to the Bundestag's lobby register, the German Farmers' Association and its sub-organizations received at least 1.7 million euros from public funds in 2023.

 The CSU government of Bavaria granted the Bavarian Farmers' Association the status of a public corporation, representing the entire agricultural sector and being consulted on all important issues affecting the industry.
 The Bavarian Ministry of Agriculture reimbursed the organization for approximately €1.5 million in 2023.